Subaccounts in SparkPost and SparkPost Enterprise

 - Event Webhooks API

 Sending domain and tracking domain functionality afforded to subaccount users are create, edit, and delete, as well as being able to verify their own sending domain/tracking domain.
-Subaccounts can also edit and retrieve their unique suppression lists.
+Subaccounts can also edit and retrieve their unique suppression lists, as well as create, edit, and delete their own templates.

 Full documentation for creating, listing, and editing subaccounts can be found in our API documentation here.
 The documentation for the supported API calls listed above also includes additional options for subaccounts.